eldoy/sbanken/README.md

 const accounts = await api('account/find')

 // Get account info
-// 'id' is the account id from account/find, not the actual account number const account = await api('account/get', { id })
+// 'id' is the accountId from account/find, not the actual account number const account = await api('account/get', { id })

 // Get transactions
+/* account_id: string
+Required.
+The accountId from account/find
+*/

 /* startDate: string
 Optional.
 The start of the query time span.
 Must be less than or equal to endDate, and less than or equal to the current date + 1 day.
 Default value is endDate -30 days.
 Minimum value is 2000-01-01
 */